-Participants must stay with the group and be physically capable of walking a total of 1.5 miles (1.6 km) in the dunes.
+Participants must stay with the group and be physically capable of walking a total no more than 1.5 miles (1.6 km) in the dunes.
 Be prepared for the cool morning temperatures.
 A winter hat, jacket, and gloves that allow you to operate your equipment are strongly recommended.
 Closed-toe shoes are required, and a flashlight is highly recommended.

 Due to moderate to difficult conditions (i.e., cold temperatures, rough trail) on this program, it is not recommended to bring young children and infants on the Sunrise Arts program.
 This trail is not stroller-accessible.

 This is a moderate hike no more than 1.5 miles (1.6 km) long, up and over sand dunes.
 Participants will climb one or two gently sloping dunes during the program.
 Participants must stay with the group for the duration of the program and be physically capable of walking the entire distance.
 No one is permitted to leave the program early to return to the parking area by themselves.

 The hike into the dunes is rated as moderate and is not wheelchair or stroller accessible.
 It is not recommended for those with impaired mobility or health concerns.

 Service animals are allowed at all monument facilities open to the general public.

 Restrooms located outside the visitor center will be available after the program.
 There are no toilets available at the program area in the dunes.

 Seating is not available;however, you may sit on the ground/sand at any time during the program if you wish.